How to Make Money With AI: Connect Your AI Workflows to SellerShorts (Step-by-Step Guide)

 A webhook is the secure URL your platform provides - we send the buyer's inputs there so your workflow can start.
 A callback is how you send the final result back: when your workflow finishes, you send the output to the URL we gave you so the buyer receives it.

-Use HTTPS and configure authentication so your automation can verify that requests are from SellerShorts.
+Use HTTPS and configure authentication so your automation can verify requests are from SellerShorts.
 When you send results back, use the secret we provide.
-You must deliver results via callback or polling; the exact setup is in our Connect and callback docs.
+You must deliver results via callback or polling; the exact setup is in our Connect and callback documentation.

 You set a price and how many runs per purchase (e.g. 1 run = single use, 3 runs = buyer can run it three times).
 You can offer free trial runs (no payouts) to reduce hesitation.
 For ongoing use, you can offer a monthly subscription with runs that reset each month.
 Price based on the value of the outcome; you keep the majority of each sale.

-After you submit from the Review step, your AI Tool enters the queue.
+After you submit for review, your AI Tool enters the queue.
 Reviews are typically completed within 24 hours on business days.